 If the symptoms appear, they are likely to vary, depending on the size of the cancer and the location in the large intestine.

-- Age: Increasing age is the main risk factor for colorectal cancer.
+- Age: Increasing age is the leading risk factor for colorectal cancer.
 About 90% of colorectal cancers are diagnosed after age 50.

 - Race: African Americans have a higher incidence of colorectal cancer than people of other races.